CSC207-UofT/207-course-notes/01-introduction-to-java.md

 In the next course, CSC209, you'll work with C programming language that operates much closer to the hardware.
 Java sits between Python and C in terms of abstraction.
-It’s still high-level, but introduces features like static typing and manual compilation, that prepare you for working with C.
+It’s still high-level, but introduces features like static typing and manual compilation, which prepare you for working with C.

 Before we get to any code, we'll learn just a bit about how Java works.